alair-aurea/ansible-scripts/README.md

 * {os-name}\[-major-version\]-post-tasks.yml

 Both the `os-version` and `major-version` are printed at the begining of `base.yml` play.
 Check if the required files exist in the `playbooks` directory.
 If they don't exist, they will be skipped as no one is individually required.
+The major version of the file is optional.
+Therefore, both
+`Ubuntu-18.04-packages.yml` and `Ubuntu-packages.yml` are valid package list files.
+The former takes precedence on the later.

-`*-pre-tasks.yml` provides a list of tasks that must run at the begining of the play and `*-post-tasks.yml` lists define the tasks that most run at the end.
+`*-pre-tasks.yml` provides a list of tasks that must run at the begining of the play and `*-post-tasks.yml` lists define the tasks that must run at the end.
 They may include every structure allowed in Playbook tasks. `*-packages.yml` is a list of packages available on the distro repository.
 The name of the packages may be different depending on the distro.